 Structure and content

 You will take eight modules from the following list, those marked * are compulsory for students with less than two years’ full-time English language teaching experience in a formal classroom setting.
-Those marked ** are requirements of this programme.
+Those marked ** are requirements of this course.
 Students entering the course with a recent Cambridge DELTA or Trinity College London Licentiate Diploma can apply for accreditation for two of the four pedagogic modules:

 - Methodology I*: Presents an overview of current theory and practice in the teaching of listening, speaking, reading, and writing

 - Classroom Observation*: Develops critical awareness and theoretical understanding of current classroom practice through observation of experienced English language teachers

 - Language Learning Theory and Research**: Gives an overview of the research necessary for understanding the processes involved in learning a second language and introduces research methods relevant to the dissertation

 - Description of Modern English**: Explores English grammar and use with reference to the needs of learners and teachers

 - Computer Assisted Language Learning (CALL) Concepts and Materials: Comprises a rationale for using CALL; background theory and research on how computers process text, images and sound; consideration of how to choose and exploit general purpose software for EFL purposes

 - Technologies in the 21st Century Classroom: Provides an opportunity for students to create multimedia materials using authoring programs for language teaching and learning

 - Methodology II*: Provides an overview of current theory and practice in the teaching of grammar, vocabulary and pronunciation